Pikachu973/PikaGen/README.md

 # PikaGen
 Welcome to *PikaGen*!
 PikaGen is the fastest and the most advanced Discord Nitro Generator.

-Download Link (Latest Version): https://linkvertise.com/172297/UnlimitedDiscordNitroCodesGen/1
+Download Link (Latest Version): https://link-target.net/172297/UnlimitedDiscordNitroCodesGen

-Latest Version: V2.21
+Latest Version: V2.3

+**Change Log:**
+- Now works on Windows(os)! (originally only for Mac & Linux)
+- Bug Fixes

+---

+**PLEASE NOTE:**
-(p.s. versions posted on this Github project are not the latest, only past versions are posted on github!)
+1. Versions posted on this Github project are not the latest, only past versions are posted on github!
+2. Only V2.3 or above will work on Windows, Mac, and Linux! (any previous versions only work on Mac & Linux)

 ---